Share This Post

 If you are an Italian descendant with ancestors that immigrated from Italy to the United States, you may qualify for dual Italian American citizenship status.
 You must be able to provide the necessary documentation showing your Italian lineage and satisfy other Italian citizenship requirements.

-However, the process and procedure to take this path can be much faster and quicker than waiting to find an employer, obtain employer sponsorship, and secure a work visa.
-Plus, once you obtain dual citizenship status, you are free to apply to any employer in Italy and never have to worry about needing an Italy work visa to work in Italy.
+However, the process and procedure for finding work can be much faster and quicker than waiting to find an employer, obtaining employer sponsorship, and securing a work visa.
+Jobs in Italy for foreigners are limited, but once you obtain dual citizenship status, you are free to apply to any employer in Italy and receive the same preferred status as other EU citizens in the job market.

 Furthermore, you can take advantage of all the benefits Italian citizens enjoy and the new opportunities having Italian citizenship status provides.
 You and your entire family may qualify for dual Italian American citizenship status, so you can bring your family along too!

-As you can see, you have a few different options to find jobs for U.S. citizensin Italy.
-The best option, of course, is to see if you qualify for dual citizenship status.
-To find out more and what is needed to qualify, please feel free to contact the Italian American Citizenship Assistant Program at (305) 812-5512 today!
-We offer a free 30-minute telephone consultation to answer all of your questions.
+Many Americans have a legitimate claim to Italian citizenship by ancestry or marriage.
+To find out more about what is needed to qualify, please feel free to contact the Italian American Citizenship Assistance Program at (305) 812-5512 or online today!
+We offer a free 30-minute telephone consultation to answer all of your questions